Coloring graphs as complete graph invariants: Any Coloring Graph With Surplus Colors Has a Unique Base Graph

 \subsection{Reconstructing the base graph via link vertices}

 This subsection proves Theorem~\ref{thm:reconstruction}: if an abstract coloring graph $\mathcal{C}$ is isomorphic to $\mathcal{C}_k(G)$ for some graph $G$ and an integer $k>\chi(G)$, then this pair $(G, k)$ is unique and algorithmically recoverable from $\mathcal{C}$.
 The core idea is to identify abstract link vertices (Definition~\ref{def:link-vertex}) within the graph $\mathcal{C}$.
-Algorithm~\ref{algo:link-vertex} uses the structure around these special vertices both to identify them and to reconstruct the unique $G$ and $k$.
-This algorithm relies solely on the structure of $\mathcal{C}$ as an abstract graph.
-We first define the corresponding concept in the base graph, the link $k$-coloring (Definition~\ref{def:link-coloring}), which corresponds to colorings where the image size within each connected component is minimal (equal to the component's chromatic number).
-Lemma~\ref{lem:link-equivalence} confirms that these concrete colorings map precisely to the abstract link vertices when $\mathcal{C}\cong \mathcal{C}_k(G)$ for $k > \chi(G)$.
-We begin with the formal definition of a link $k$-coloring.
+We first define the corresponding concept in the base graph, the link $k$-coloring (Definition~\ref{def:link-coloring}), a coloring whose image size within each connected component is minimal.

 \begin{definition} Given a graph $G$ with connected components $H_1,\dots,H_d$ and an integer $k>\chi(G)$, a \emph{link~$k$-coloring of $G$} is a $k$-coloring $\alpha_G\colon V(G)\to [k]$ such that the image of $V(H_i)$ under $\alpha_G$ has size $\chi(H_i)$ for all $i\in[d]$. \end{definition}